amandamartin-dev/women-led-open-source/CONTRIBUTING.md

 ## Important Note

-If you have been added to this resource and would like to be removed for any reason, pleases submit a pull request removing yourself.
+If you have been added to this resource and would like to be removed for any reason, please submit a pull request and we'll fulfill it.
 No questions asked.

-If you belive someone added to this repository is inappropriate in some way or has acted in bad faith in the community, please reach out to me so we can discuss.
+If you believe the person added to this repository is inappropriate in some way or has acted in bad faith in the community, please reach out to me and/or Christine so we can discuss.